alpaka-group/alpaka/CONTRIBUTING.md

 not, find further instructions below.

 ### Visual Studio and CLion
-Suport for clang-format is built-in since Visual Studio 2017 15.7 and CLion 2019.1.
+Support for clang-format is built-in since Visual Studio 2017 15.7 and CLion 2019.1.
 The .clang-format file in the repository will be automatically detected and formatting is done as you type, or triggered when pressing the format hotkey.

 ### Bash